Home » Aldi Finds (Special Buys) » Gardenline Tumbling Composter

 Gardenline Tumbling Composter

-Aldi’s composter sold for $39.99 at the time of publication.
-It’s manufactured by D.F.
+The composter I bought was manufactured by D.F.
 Omer, an international company based out of Israel that produces a variety of garden products, including garden tools, raised garden beds, planters, and composters.
 Some of D. F. Omer’s composters are sold under the Miracle-Gro brand label.
-This specific composter looks exactly like a Miracle-Gro-branded composter currently selling for about $60 on Amazon.
+This specific composter looks exactly like a Miracle-Gro-branded composter currently selling for about $75 on Amazon in April of 2025.

 The Gardenline composter is packaged in a flat box that easily fits in any vehicle, so getting it home should be no problem.
-The box advertises that the composter will produce “ready to use compost in 4-6 weeks.”
+The box advertises — perhaps a bit overly optimistically — that the composter will produce “ready to use compost in 4-6 weeks.”

-If you’re not familiar with what compost is, it involves turning kitchen scraps such as fruit and veggie peels and cores into new, rich, healthy soil to use in gardens, potted plants, landscaping beds, and even as a top dressing fertilizer on your lawn.
+If you’re not familiar with what compost is, it involves turning kitchen scraps such as fruit and veggie peels and cores into new, rich, healthy soil to use in gardens, potted plants, landscaping beds.
+You can even use compost as a top dressing fertilizer on your lawn.
 It’s a natural fertilizer without chemicals, and it can keep a significant amount of waste out of landfills.
 When done well, it also should not attract pests like rodents or animals.
 (For more comprehensive information on how to make compost, read my post about composting at our sister site, A Well Advised Life.)

-The Aldi tumbling composter includes the following features:
+The Aldi tumbling composter I bought in 2019 included the following features:

 • fast and easy assembly